thisisrejj/Shopify-Developer-Assessment-1/README.md

 - Providing a mobile-specific image is not mandatory; you can use a cropped portrait variation of the desktop image instead.

 #### Optional
-- Text elements are structured as blocks to allow for rearrangement
+- Structure the text elements as blocks to allow for rearrangement
 - Consider incorporating additional configurable features that might appeal to clients.

 ## Section 2 - Feature Product

 - A predefined schema exists within the section.
 Please update the code to display the following:
   - Product title
-  - Price
+  - Price with discount
   - Product description limited to a maximum of 55 words; add an ellipsis if it exceeds the maximum word count.
   - Product tags
 - Implement the "add to cart" functionality using one of the following methods:
   - [Ajax Cart API](https://shopify.dev/docs/api/ajax/reference/cart)
   - Native Shopify "Add to Cart" form
 - After a product is added to the cart, the button should change to "Added to Cart."
-- The header should also update the no. indicator
+- The cart icon in the header should also update the no. indicator

 ### Optional
 - Include a quantity input field